Reader in French Studies

 Journal special issues

-- The Anti-Police of Mai '68 Fifty Years On, a special issue of Modern & Contemporary France, forthcoming in May 2018.
+- The Anti-Police of Mai '68 Fifty Years On, a special issue of Modern & Contemporary France 26, 2 (May 2018).
+Read the free-to-access introduction here.

 - Bareback Sex and Queer Theory Across Three National Contexts (France, UK, US), a special issue of Sexualities guest-edited by Oliver Davis.
 Sexualities 18, 1-2 (February 2015).